What’s inside:

 Managing High-Value Medical Devices and Implants

-A successful approach is to achieve real-time, item-level, end-to-end tracking of inventory using automated hospital materials management systems.
-Solutions like TotalSense UHF RFID smart cabinets and mobile hand scanners help prevent misplacement and overstocking, ultimately lowering purchasing costs and waste.
+A proven solution is implementing real-time, item-level tracking using automated hospital materials management systems.
+Smart technologies such as TotalSense UHF RFID Smart Cabinets and mobile hand scanners help prevent loss, misplacement, and overstocking—reducing waste and strengthening financial stewardship.

 Expiration Date Management: FIFO in Hospital Materials Management